Creative Minds Move Worlds

 Original Art Work -

-Exploring themes that explore fragmentation and challenge the illusion of separateness
+Exploring themes that explore the idea of fragmentation and non duality.

-Research and Opinion - Articles and essays with ideas for living vibrantly outside the box, and societal evolution as a whole.
+Research and Opinion - Articles and essays with ideas for living outside the box.

 We are living in a time of deep fracture and imbalance.